 between you and an alligator or nest is 15 feet/ 4.6 meters.

-Some adventurous souls think they can grapple with
+Some adventurous individuals beleive that they can grapple with

-smaller 'gators without serious injury.
-They are quite mistaken.
-A
+smaller gators without serious injury; they are quite mistaken.

-The photograph to the right shows the result of an attack by a small alligator,
+The photograph to the above shows the result of the

-about three feet in length.
+bite of a small alligator, about 3 ft/ 1m in length.
 (Image: © Jarrod Forthman)